Needlestick Injury Claims

 - An unsafe working area which leads to falls, overcrowding or related movements that end with a needlestick injury.

 If you have suffered a needlestick injury in any environment and someone else is to blame, it is likely that a solicitor will be able to assist you in making a successful claim for compensation.
 If you would like a free, no obligation consultation to discuss the details of your case, call 0800 678 1410 or request a call back.

 How do I make a claim for compensation after a needlestick injury?

 In order to make a successful needlestick injury claim, your solicitor will need to demonstrate that someone else was responsible for the injuries and related illnesses that you have suffered.
 To do this, your personal injury solicitor will gather as much information from you as possible and begin to gather evidence to support your case.

-We offer clients a free initial consultation where we review your case and explain the likely outcome and necessary steps in order to receive the compensation that you are owed.
-We will work alongside you to gather evidence including medical records, treatment details, statements and copies of accident records.
-Once we have built a thorough case, we will negotiate with the defendant to achieve the highest possible compensation amount on your behalf.
+You will be offered a free initial consultation where a legal adviser will review your case and explain the likely outcome and necessary steps in order to receive the compensation that you are owed.
+Your solicitor will work alongside you to gather evidence including medical records, treatment details, statements and copies of accident records.
+Once they have built a thorough case, your solicitor will negotiate with the defendant to achieve the highest possible compensation amount on your behalf.

 How much compensation will I be awarded?

 The amount of compensation that is awarded to you will depend upon the severity of your injury and related symptoms.
 Some needlestick injuries may have relatively small impacts on the victim’s health, whereas others can have a significant and devastating result.
 You may have contracted a life-changing or even life-threatening disease through this type of accident, or you may have a full recovery but be left with visible scarring.